 Bilingual children acquire two languages in the same amount of time that monolingual children learn only one.
 How do they do that?
 The Bilingual Phonology Lab at the University of Arizona aims to find out.
-Little is known about typical phonological acquisition in bilingual children, and even less is known about bilingual children with phonological disorders.
 The long-term goals of the Bilingual Phonology Lab are to (1) determine the trajectory of typical acquisition in bilingual children, taking into consideration how the two languages of bilingual children interact; (2) determine how disorder presents itself in a child that maintains two speech sound systems, and (3) develop evidence-based assessment and intervention tools to help bilingual children with phonological disorders become effective communicators in both of their languages.
-Current studies in the Bilingual Phonology Lab examine bilingual phonological acquisition in the contexts of: (1) the Spanish stop-spirant alternation; (2) structural complexity related to consonant clusters; (3) cross-linguistic bootstrapping in bilingual preschoolers;(4) Voice Onset Time (VOT); (5) the morpho-phonemic interaction between English and Spanish, and (6) early, middle, and late-developing phonemes in English and Spanish.
+Learn more about the Bilingual Phonology Lab.

 |Brain-imaging of Language, Attention & Memory Lab (BLAMlab)|